Adam Air Flight 574: Unidentified submerged objects

 On Monday, 8 January, three large metal objects, suspected to be wreckage, were detected by the Indonesian ship KRI Fatahillah's sonar.
-First Admiral Gatot Subyanto of the Indonesian Navy indicated three locations, between 3–6 km apart, off Mamuju city on Sulawesi's western coast.
-Due to limitations of the navy's sonar equipment, it was not clear what the metal was, and Indonesia had no other equipment of its own.
-A United States Navy oceanographic survey ship, Mary Sears, arrived in the area on 9 January with better equipment to help identify the objects, and on the same date a Canadian jet with five separate air crews, working in shifts, was sent to aid with aerial mapping of the suspected location.
-The Indonesian Marine and Fishery Department has since suggested that the metal objects could instead have been instruments deployed to study the underwater sea current.
-A total of twelve Indonesian Navy ships were deployed in the area, including the KRI Ajak, KRI Leuser and KRI Nala.
+First Admiral Gatot Subyanto of the Indonesian Navy indicated three locations, between 3 and 6 km apart, off Mamuju city on Sulawesi's western coast.
+Due to limitations of the navy's sonar equipment, what the metal was remained unclear, and Indonesia had no other equipment of its own.
+A United States Navy oceanographic survey ship, Mary Sears, arrived in the area on 9 January with better equipment to help identify the objects, and on the same date, a Canadian jet with five separate air crews, working in shifts, was sent to aid with aerial mapping of the suspected location.
+The Indonesian Marine and Fishery Department has since suggested that the metal objects instead could have been instruments deployed to study the underwater sea current.
+A total of 12 Indonesian Navy ships was deployed in the area, including the KRI Ajak, KRI Leuser, and KRI Nala.
 Extra underwater equipment, including a metal detector and an undersea camera, was sent from the United States, and arrived aboard the USNS Mary Sears on 17 January.
 The flight recorders were subsequently located elsewhere, in the waters in an area known as Majene, and a wide, sweeping search of the area revealed high amounts of scattered debris there, too.
 This debris was analysed to confirm it belonged to the 737.

 Floating debris

 The aircraft's right horizontal stabiliser was found by a fisherman, south of Pare Pare, about 300 m off the beach on 11 January, although it was not originally handed in, as its discoverer thought it to be a piece of plywood, only later realising it was a piece of the tail.
 This was confirmed by the part number on the stabiliser, 65C25746-76, which matched that of components on the missing 737.
 The fisherman received a reward of 50 million rupiah (equivalent to about $5,500) for his discovery.
-Later, other parts of the aircraft, including passenger seats, life jackets, a food tray, part of an aircraft tire, eight pieces of aluminium and fibre, an ID card, a flare and a headrest were also recovered from the area.
+Later, other parts of the aircraft, including passenger seats, life jackets, a food tray, part of an aircraft tire, eight pieces of aluminium and fibre, an ID card, a flare, and a headrest were also recovered from the area.
 By 13 January, a piece of a wing was also recovered.
-It is unclear whether the 1.5 m section was a section of the right wing or the left wing, although it was examined in an attempt to discover this.
+Whether the 1.5 m section was a section of the right wing or the left wing was unclear, although it was examined in an attempt to discover this.
 The total count of recovered objects associated with aircraft, as of 29 January, was 206, of which 194 were definitely from the 737.
 Pieces of clothing thought to belong to passengers were also recovered, and on 15 January, pieces of human hair and what is thought to be human scalp were recovered from a headrest that had been pulled from the sea.
-They were DNA tested to attempt to identify them; the results of this test are, however, unknown.
+They were DNA tested to attempt to identify them, but the results of this testing are unknown.